kubernetes/kubernetes/docs/kubectl-stop.md

 ### Options

 ```
+      --all=false: [-all] to select all the specified resources
   -f, --filename=[]: Filename, directory, or URL to file of resource(s) to be stopped
+  -l, --selector="": Selector (label query) to filter on
 ```

 ### Options inherrited from parent commands